 Ghanzi has a couple of supermarkets (including a Spar – probably your best option), petrol stations and other shops if you want to stock up before you arrive.

 What To Wear/Take on the San Experience

-On the walk, take sunscreen, water, your camera and an inquisitive and open mind.
-You will come back to rest in the middle of the day.
+On the walk, take sunscreen, a hat, water, your camera and an inquisitive and open mind.

-At the lodge, they have a small shop selling a few curios (San jewellery, dolls, magnets etc) however there is also the Kuru Art Project in D’kar which showcases and sells fantastic local artwork.
+At the lodge, they have a small shop selling a few curios (San jewellery, dolls, magnets etc) however there is also the Kuru Art Project in D’kar which showcases and sells fantastic local artwork (although VERY expensive).